jetbrains-academy/scala-tutorial/Tail Recursion/Recursive Function Application/task.md

 ### Exercise

-Complete the following definition of a tail-recursive version of `factorial`.
+Complete the definition of a tail-recursive version of `factorial`.